 Sewing patterns will often tell you to clip corners and curves.
 The reason we do this is so that when your curved or pointed seam is turned the right way out it will sit nice and flat.
-If you left your seam without clipping it would wrinkle and pull and not look attractive.
+If you left your seam without clipping sewing curves and corners, they would wrinkle and pull and not look attractive.

 To clip an inward corner, make a small cut almost up to the seam allowance into the corner.
 This will let the seam open up and give a nice shape when it is turned the right way out.

-If you have a concave shape (like a valley) then just put little snips along the curve almost up to the stitch line.
+If you have a concave shape (like a valley), then just put little snips along the curve almost up to the stitch line.
 Careful not to cut through the stitching.
 I prefer using small sharp embroidery scissors to do this as it is faster to snip away.